joowani/dtags/README.rst

    -  Refrain from touching this file
    -  This file is auto-generated whenever a dtags command is run.
 -  A shell variable is created only if its name does not conflict with environment variables
--  When shell variables are created, any hyphens in the name are replaced with underscores
+-  When shell variables are created, any disallowed characters in the name are replaced with underscores